-This flooring will naturally change color "patina" with prolonged exposure to sunlight.
-Use of window coverings, shades, or tinting your windows, is recommended to slow this process.
+Depending on the species, your flooring will naturally change color "patina" with prolonged exposure to sunlight.

+Use of window coverings, shades, or tinting your windows is recommended to slow this natural process.

 Wood substrates must be structurally sound and free from movement or deflection.